Mosoc/rrr/README.md

 Actually, you can put your own custom rule function in rule set array The format of function should be `(input: HttpRequestObject) => HttpRequestObject;`

+Finally, You should take care of that the rule execute previously might involve following rules and results.

 ```js
 const addContentLanguageHeader = input => {
   const output = {